 Students may be admitted though Accreditation of Experiential Learning (AEL) or Accreditation of Certificated Learning (ACL) processes.

-Applications are welcomed from mature students, including those who do not fulfil the standard requirements.
-Applicants are expected to demonstrate ability to learn in the workplace and evidence of recent academic achievement, such that they may be deemed capable of study at degree level.
+Applications are welcomed from mature students.
+Applicants are expected to demonstrate evidence of recent academic achievement, such that they may be deemed capable of study at degree level.